Gordon Park, Queensland: History

-On Sunday 28 July 1929 the archbishop James Duhig laid the foundation stone of a new Catholic church and school.
-He returned to bless and open the new church and school on Sunday 3 November 1929.
+On 28 July 1929, Archbishop James Duhig laid the foundation stone of a new Catholic church and school.
+He returned to bless and open the new church and school on 3 November 1929.
 The building was on two levels with the school on the lower level with a capacity of 200 students and the church on the upper level with a capacity of 250 people.
 The intention was that a new larger church would be built later and the school occupy both levels of the original building.
 St Carthage's Catholic Primary School opened on 8 July 1930; it was operated by the Sisters of Mercy.
-On 26 June 1966 the present brick church facing Beaconsfield Terrace was opened by Archbishop Patrick O’Donnell.
+On 26 June 1966, the present brick church facing Beaconsfield Terrace was opened by Archbishop Patrick O’Donnell.
 The new buildings were designed by architects Corbett and Ryan and cost over $92,000, including furnishings.
 In November 1974, the Sisters of Mercy ceased to staff the school apart from one Sister for religious instruction.
 It was one of the first of the schools in the Brisbane Archdiocese to transition to lay control under headmaster Edward Benito Pender.
 However, the school was closed by the archdiocese in 1976 as it was felt that the enrolment of 86 students was insufficient to make the school financially viable.